 The first milestone of the Ph.D. in City and Regional Planning is the A-examination, wherein the student advances to Ph.D. candidacy by demonstrating proficiency in the subject areas represented by his/her committee members.
 Students should complete the A-examination in the second year of residence.
 The format of the A-examination varies depending on the student and the committee; it always includes an oral component and it typically includes responses to written questions as well as a research proposal.

 Following the A-examination, Ph.D. students conduct research and write a dissertation draft.
 The dissertation defense occurs in the B-examination, after which the student revises the dissertation to the committee's satisfaction.

 CRP offers seminars taught by senior faculty with considerable experience in research and publication to help Ph.D. students develop a dissertation topic and complete the degree.
 Seminar topics include advanced planning theory, urban and regional theory, and research methods.
 The seminars provide students with a thorough knowledge of the field and help identify critical questions.
-Students are also encouraged to pursue course work and specialization in allied fields (such as applied economics, development sociology, government, and anthropology).
+Students are also encouraged to pursue course work and specialization in allied fields (such as applied economics, global development, government, and anthropology).

-Many fields in the social sciences (psychology, economics, and geography, for example) provide Ph.D. students with a three-paper option in lieu of a dissertation.
+Many fields in the social sciences (psychology, economics, and planning, for example) provide Ph.D. students with a three-paper option in lieu of a dissertation.
 Fields in which this option is offered usually place greater emphasis on refereed journal articles than monographs in promotion and tenure decisions.